 Many will argue that the book is always better than the film.
-But there’s no denying that on screen adaptations provide some of the best movie night material around.
+But there’s no denying that on-screen adaptations provide some of the best movie night material around.
 It’s an age-old debate: read the book or watch the film?
 And specifically, in what order?
-While you probably have your preferences, we did some of our own analysis.
+While you probably have your preferences, we did some of our own customer insights analysis.

 I analysed the data in a few ways:

 - Combined book reviews vs combined film reviews

 - Compared LOTR book reviews vs film reviews